rentle/embed-rentle/readme.txt

 **Twice Commerce** is the easiest way to handle rental and activity bookings on your WordPress website.
 Our software is used by thousands of merchants, from local mom-and-pop shops to global retail chains.
 Install the Twice Commerce WordPress plugin and make your products rentable on your website in a few clicks.

-Twice Commerce offers a free version.
-For those who need more features and customization options, Twice Commerce offers three paid plans starting at $19.50/month.
+Twice Commerce offers a free 3-day trial.
+For those continuing their journey, TWICE offers the first subsequent month for 1 USD only.
+Regular pricing plans start at 29 USD / month.

 ### Features